 Nick started Indy Pro Showcase in 2006 where he scours the country looking for the best college seniors, released players, and free agents available.
 This has produced many Indy All Stars and players who have eventually signed MLB contracts as a result.
 Through the years Nick has built a stable of contacts through player agents and college coaches that is unmatched in the business.

 As a college player Nick set the SEC stolen base record at the University of Florida and still holds the school’s single season mark.
 As a professional player in the Brewer and Expos organizations one of Nick’s achievements was stealing 52 bases in 70 games for Boise in the Northwest League where he was named as a league post season All Star.
 His passion for teaching base running is unmatched and he is one of the best base stealing instructors in the game today giving seminars throughout the country every year.
+Below is a graphic shown on ESPN2 during the 2019 NCAA Starkville Regional.

 As a minor league manager for 3 years of the Salt Lake Trappers, Nick had the best winning percentage of any manager in professional baseball during that time including pro baseball’s only .700 winning percentage in 1991 which ended in the Pioneer League Championship beating the Great Falls Dodgers managed by former Major League manager Glenn Hoffman.
 Nick and his team were honored last summer by the Salt Lake Bees organization as they brought back the Trappers to take a bow on the anniversary of the Trappers winning the title.
 The last title won in Salt Lake City to this day.